 03 Oct Colposcopy: Why and when you should have one.

-The routine once a year OB/GYN checkup is a tradition for most American women.
+CThe routine once a year OB/GYN checkup is a tradition for most American women.
 So what does it mean when your doctor tells you, you need a colposcopy?
-In some cases, it may be nothing other than a cautious health provider covering his/her basis and in other cases, it’s a red flag that something else is going on.
-Your health provider would most likely order a Colposcopy if your Pap test produces abnormal results or if something seems off during your routine checkup.
+In some cases, it may be nothing other than a cautious health provider covering his/her basis.
+In other cases, it’s a red flag that something else is going on.
+Your health provider would most likely order a Colposcopy; if your Pap test produces abnormal results or if something seems off during your routine checkup.
 Why then is a colposcopy the go-to diagnostic procedure?
 This is because colposcopy is one of the easiest and most effective ways of diagnosing anomalies in the cells of the cervix walls.
 It may be done with or without a biopsy, depending on your health provider’s recommendation and health issue under investigation.

-A colposcope is a larger version of a magnetic microscope and it’s used to view the cells on the cervical walls of a patient.
-This process is what is referred to as colposcopy.
-During the procedure, the device never touches the patient and the patient remains in the same position assumed when a Pap smear is conducted.
-A solution may be applied to the patient’s cervical walls to enable better visuals of affected areas.
-With the colposcope, the doctor can view cells that the normal human eyes are incapable of seeing and accurately takes samples of those cells if a biopsy was also requested.
-This is why a colposcopy (with or without a biopsy) is ordered in most exploratory procedures and diagnosis.
+A colposcope is a larger version of a magnetic microscope.
+Doctor uses it to view the cells on the cervical walls of a patient.
+This process is what is referred to as Colposcopy.
+During the procedure; the device never touches the patient and the patient remains in the same position; assumed when a Pap smear is conducted.
+Doctor may apply a solution to the patient’s cervical walls to enable better visuals of affected areas.
+With the Colposcope, the doctor can view cells that the normal human eyes are incapable of seeing and accurately takes samples of those cells if a biopsy was also requested.
+This is why a colposcopy (with or without a biopsy) is good option in most exploratory procedures and diagnosis.

 Possible reasons for a colposcopy

-Caseation of Menstrual Cycle: If you are not pregnant nor experiencing menopause and your menstrual cycle suddenly stops, this is a serious cause for concern and should be immediately investigated.
+Caseation of Menstrual Cycle: If you are not pregnant nor experiencing menopause and your menstrual cycle suddenly stops, this is a serious cause for concern and you should be immediately go under the investigation.

 Pain/Bleeding: If you are experiencing bleeding and pain unrelated to your menstrual cycle.